 The New Inn has an Australian owner who was very friendly and made a point of coming round to each table to introduce himself and spend a few minutes chatting with all his guests.
 This was so nice as it made everyone feel welcome and added a personal touch.
 I would definitely recommend a stay at the New Inn as it’s an excellent combination between a country hotel and gastropub as well as being an ideal base for hillwalking and climbing the Three Peaks.
 Both the bar and the restaurant are open to non residents for those that don’t live too far away and just want to call in for a drink or a meal.

-I was a guest of the New Inn and accommodation and food were provided on a complimentary basis.
-As always, all views and opinions are entirely my own.
+We were guests of the New Inn Clapham and as always, all views and opinions are entirely my own.